Buzz Aldrin's Race Into Space is an edutainment computer game which was

 If you download the floppy version, be sure to update it.
 The CD-ROM

-version has no patch or update that I know of.
+version has no patch that I know of.

 Goodies & Downloads!